-When calling to inform the study team that you may have COVID-19 we will arrange for a COVID-19 testing visit.
-At this visit we will use a nose and/or throat swab to collect a sample and check if you have the virus or not.
-We will also be taking a blood sample at this stage for safety and immunology monitoring.
-You may be asked to attend a visit around 3-5 days later to collect a second swab or to collect an additional self-swab at home.
-We may see you again 7 days later to take a blood sample for safety and immunology monitoring if either swab was positive for COVID-19.
+When calling to inform the study team that you may have COVID-19 we will either ask you to arrange for a COVID-19 test locally or attend a visit at the study site.
+At the visit we will use a nose and/or throat swab to collect a sample and check if you have the virus or not.
+We will also be taking a blood sample at this stage for immunology monitoring.
+Around a week following a positive swab result, you will receive a telephone or video call to review your health.
+You may be asked to attend for a visit if the study team feel an in person review is necessary.